 PackNet® software provides the necessary level of business logic and framework to accomplish On Demand Packaging® functionality, such as the ability to prioritize box production, meet workflows, manage multiple machines, and create insightful reports.

-This matrix demonstrates levels of automation versus integration in a warehouse environment.
+The following matrix demonstrates levels of automation versus integration in a warehouse environment.

 A warehouse with low integration and low automation essentially has stand-alone machines with work being done by a human operator who enters box sizes manually.